 7 Simple Photography Tips for Moms

-It doesn’t matter if you’re using a DSLR or only your smartphone camera; these tips can help you capture your children’s best emotions and create candid childhood memories.
+Whether you’re using a DSLR or only your smartphone camera, these tips can help you capture your children’s emotions and create candid childhood memories.

-If you are a mother who is new to photography, you can also learn helpful tips from Cole’s Classroom to help you get better with using your camera.
+If you are a mother who is new to photography, you can also learn helpful tips from Cole’s Classroom to help you get better at using your camera.

 Try Different Angles